Launch Recite Me assistive technology

 Ambition and Objectives and Sustainability Appraisal Scoping consultation

-Milton Keynes City Council held a consultation on the Ambition & Objectives of the New City Plan; as well as on the Sustainability Appraisal Scoping report.
-The consultation was open between 9am on Tuesday, 31st January 2023 and 5pm on Thursday, 16th March 2023.
+Milton Keynes City Council held a consultation on the Ambition & Objectives of the MK City Plan 2050; as well as on the Sustainability Appraisal Scoping report.
+The consultation was open between 9am on Tuesday 31 January 2023 and 5pm on Thursday 16 March 2023.

 Milton Keynes City Council is now considering the submissions it received during the consultation period and this page will be updated with further information in due course.
 Many thanks to all residents and organisations who took the time to share their thoughts.

-The consultation documents remain available below, but the Council cannot accept any further submissions.
+The consultation documents remain available below, but the Council cannot accept any further submissions as this consultation has closed.

 Consultation documents